“I did not have any meeting with the Kayjeebeeops.”

 He took one rock off his stack, making a mental note to concentrate more on lying.

-These games between the two tended to last for hours.
-Thirty minutes later however, the Tyvankanatrix interrupted their game.
+These games between the two lasted for hours.
+Thirty minutes later however, the Tyvankanatrix interrupted them.

 “Ahem, yes, dear?” came his surprised girly response.

 “I’m goin’ home,” said the Sessionsopossum.
 Nervous about meeting more people than he had to, he stole away in the shadows.

 The T-Vanka stared at the two tall piles of rocks.

 “Playing with rocks?
 Honestly, Kush.
 Sometimes I wish you’d grow up.”

 “That’s so young in dinosaur years.
 But the reason I’m here, I hardly see you any more.”
 She paused with a look of sweetness just for him.
 “Do you love me, Jared?”

 “You broke up a game of Stack of Lies for that?”

 “Pack of Lies?”